-Liquidity risk is the risk that the Group either does not have sufficient financial resources available to meet its liabilities when they fall due, or can secure them only at excessive cost.
+Liquidity risk is defined as the risk that the Group, though solvent, either does not have sufficient financial resources available to meet its liabilities when they fall due, or can secure them only at excessive cost.
 Liquidity risk arises from the inability to manage unplanned decreases or changes in funding sources.

 The Bank's primary source of funding is deposits from individuals, businesses and financial institutions.
-The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, approximately half of which are on demand.
+The Bank's liquidity risk stems from the fact that the maturity of its loans exceeds the maturity of its deposits, of which 66.2 per cent. are on demand or with a term of less than 30 days.

-The Bank's strategy is to seek to increase the maturity profile of its liabilities and to strengthen the Bank's liquidity reserve.
+The Bank's strategy is to diversify the funding profile of the Bank by establishing access to domestic and international debt markets and to prudently manage the maturity profile of its liabilities.
+Additionally, the Bank's strategy is to always maintain sufficient liquidity by maintaining a high level of liquid assets and available funding to its near term liabilities and expected payment outflows.
 The Bank has made significant process in converting its on demand deposits to term deposits.
-As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 59.7 per cent. at 31 December 2012, 52.8 per cent. as at 31 December 2013 and 58.1 per cent. as at 31 December 2014.
+As at 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 59.7 per cent. at 31 December 2012, 52.8 per cent. as at 31 December 2013, 58.1 per cent. as at 31 December 2014 and 57.3 per cent. as at 31 December 2015.